nastysloper/Java-Socket/README.md

 # Java-Socket
-Command Line Socket Server and Client Written in Java
+Command Line Socket Server and Client Written in Java.
+This version does not implement threads, and so the server can only make one connection.